8 Essential Questions to Ask Your Web Designer

 Any serious web designer will provide their portfolio, so you may not even have to ask this question.
 If they seem hesitant or don’t have a portfolio, it is definitely a warning sign.
 Their portfolio will show you what you can expect from them in the outcome of your own website.
 While their portfolio will (usually) only show you the style of websites they have designed, it’s also a good idea to ask how their sites have performed.
 Your designer should answer these questions with clearly documented and easy-to-understand information.

 Content marketing, much more than web design, generates leads.
 It also increases ROI and converts visitors.
 If those are your goals, then you definitely need to bring content marketing into the conversation.
 Ask if they include a content marketing package as part of their services.
 If you already have a content marketing strategy, show them what you are currently doing.
 This will help the web designer work your strategy into your new web design for greater success.

 3. Are your website designs mobile friendly?

 You don’t want to pay for a new website just for it to be awkward or unusable on mobile devices.
-Don’t assume that your designer will automatically make the design mobile friendly.
+Don’t assume that your designer will automatically make the design mobile-friendly.
 Ask whether they will create a responsive design that accommodates all visitors.
-Also, find out how much experience they have in creating mobile friendly designs and test drive a few they have done.
+Also, find out how much experience they have in creating mobile-friendly designs and test drive a few they have done.

 4. How will we communicate during the design process?

 The last thing you want is to work with an unresponsive or unreachable web designer.
-Solidify up front your meeting schedules and how you will contact each other.
+Solidify upfront your meeting schedules and how you will contact each other.
 Will you meet in person once a week and get an update on the project, or will you communicate as needed by email?
 Nailing down this vital part of your web design process is crucial.
 The most important thing about web design (or redesign) is achieving your business goals.
-Miscommunication and frustration are not conducive to a good website experience.
+Miscommunication and frustration are not conducive to a good website design experience.